 For the purpose of this scan the NAC laboratory has isolated and fully characterised a supply of pure human SAP suitable for injection into patients.
 A trace of radioactive iodine is then attached to the SAP molecules- this is called radiolabelled SAP.

 The patient drinks a small amount of potassium iodide before receiving the injection of radiolabelled SAP.
 This prevents the thyroid gland from absorbing the radioactive iodine.
 The clinic nurse gives the potassium iodide to patients when they come for their appointments.
 It should be taken twice daily for 3 days.
 This is because residues of the radio-isotope can remain in the body for up to 48 hours. the patient is given the small bottle to go home with.
 The amount of potassium in the preparation is tiny and does not cause any health problems, even in dialysis patients and patients on thyroid medication.

 A small amount of radiolabelled SAP is administered by injection into the patient’s vein. it is then necessary to wait for some hours while the radiolabelled SAP spreads out inside the body and homes in on the amyloid deposits.
 Unless the patient has been told by a doctor to restrict fluid intake, it is advisable to drink plenty of liquid between the injection and the scan to clear any residue from the stomach and give a better picture.
 The patient should empty his bladder before the scan.

 During the scan:

-After 6-24 hours the patient is scanned on an open device called a whole body gamma camera scanner.
-The scan takes place while lying flat, still and fully clothed for about 40 minutes on the scanner.
+The scan is performed either the day after or 2-3 hours after the injection of the radiolabelled SAP protein.
+The patient is scanned on an open device called a whole body gamma camera scanner.
+The scan takes place while lying flat, still and fully clothed for about 25 minutes on the scanner.
 A technician stays in the room throughout the procedure and a carer may also stay, if desired.